-The Chairperson who presides at the meeting is responsible for the conduct of the meeting.
+The Chairperson who presides at the meeting is responsible for the conduct of the Council Meeting.

-6.1.1 Absence from Meetings
+6.1.2 Absence from Meetings

-Councillors must seek a leave of absence from a General or committee meeting where a Councillor cannot attend for private reasons.
+Councillors must seek a leave of absence from a Council Meeting where a Councillor cannot attend for private reasons.
 Leave is granted at the discretion of Council.
 A leave of absence may be granted prior to the meeting or at the meeting itself.
 An application does not need to be made in person.

-A leave of absence is automatically granted to a Councillor where the Council passes a formal resolution for a Councillor to attend a conference or the Councillor is nominated to represent Council at another event.
+A leave of absence is automatically granted to a Councillor where Council passes a formal resolution for a Councillor to attend a conference or the Councillor is nominated to represent Council at another event.

-6.1.2 Teleconferencing
+6.1.3 Participating via Teleconference